irisnet/irismod/modules/service/spec/02_messages.md

 - `RepeatedFrequency` is less than the timeout if non zero
 - `RepeatedTotal` is less than -1 if non zero

+## MsgPauseRequestContext

+The request context can be paused via `MsgPauseRequestContext`

 ```go
 type MsgPauseRequestContext struct {
     RequestContextID string